 8. Westin Santa Fe

 Westin Santa Fe is about 300m from Sheraton Santa Fe and it has a really nice club lounge.
 This is a Rewards Category 4 Marriott Bonvoy hotel and it is located downtown in the major business district of Santa Fe.

 Guests can easily reach the Santa Fe Convention Center and Centro Santa Fe, the second largest shopping mall in Latin America.
 With over 12,000 square feet of event space, this hotel also offers the ideal location for your next meeting or event.

-While the location of this club lounge is terrible for exploring Mexico City, it is an ideal hotel for the flourishing Santa Fe business district and the club lounge has a gorgeous decked outdoor terrace, so while we cannot list this club lounge as the top in Mexico City, due to its location in the suburbs, this is one of the nicest, modern, club lounges in Santa Fe.
+While the location of this club lounge is terrible for exploring Mexico City, it is an ideal hotel for the flourishing Santa Fe business district.
+The club lounge has a gorgeous decked outdoor terrace, so while we cannot list this club lounge as the top in Mexico City, due to its location in the suburbs, this is one of the nicest, modern, club lounges in Santa Fe.

 9. Sheraton Santa Fe